The question I am focused on today is this: Is the Dead Cat Bounce over yet?

-FIRST ELLIOTT WAVE COUNT
+ELLIOTT WAVE COUNT

-It is possible that the S&P has seen a primary degree (or for the bear count below a Super Cycle degree) trend change.
+The S&P has seen a primary degree (or for the bear count below a Super Cycle degree) trend change.

 This wave count now has some confirmation at the daily chart level with a close more than 3% of market value below the long held bull market trend line.

 1. A clear five down on the daily chart.

 As each condition is met further confidence may be had in the bigger picture for this wave count.

 Primary wave 4 may not move into primary wave 1 price territory below 1,370.58.
 Invalidation of this bull wave count (still bullish at cycle degree) would be confirmation of the bear wave count.

 MAIN HOURLY ELLIOTT WAVE COUNT

 There are still the same two possibilities for this upwards correction, either another deep second wave or a fourth wave.

 Here minuette wave (ii) may be seen as a zigzag (subminuette wave a up is ambiguous; it may subdivide as either a three or a five on the five minute chart).
 Within the zigzag, subminuette wave c is longer than subminuette wave a and would reach 1.618 the length of subminuette wave a at 2,008, just below the 0.618 Fibonacci ratio of minuette wave (i).
 If this target is wrong, then it may now be too high.